trembon/tuya-local-api/README.md

 [
     {
         "id": "id of the device",
+        "name": "name of the device",
         "ip": "ip of the device",
         "productKey": "product key for the device",
-        "isConnected": bool // status of the device
+        "isConnected": bool, // status of the device "isDisabled": bool // if the device is disabled from configuration }
-    }
 ]
 ```